Enquire Now

 Useful to know

-Popular Accommodations In Wales:
+Popular accommodations in Wales:

 You might expect us here at findagolfbreak.com to talk up Wales’ golfing credentials to encourage you to browse our latest deals for holidays in both North Wales and South Wales.

-However, you don’t just have to take our word for it, as one study earlier this year found that golfers considered golfing holidays in Wales to offer a bigger ‘bang for their buck’ than those in any other part of Europe – ahead of much more obvious destinations as Spain, Portugal, and Turkey.
+However, you don't just have to take our word for it, as one study earlier this year found that golfers considered golfing holidays in Wales to offer a more prominent 'bang for their buck' than those in any other part of Europe – ahead of much more obvious destinations as Spain, Portugal, and Turkey.

 • Annan Hotel Llandudno